Warpaint shiner

-The warpaint shiner (Luxilus coccogenis) is a species of freshwater fish found in North America.
+The warpaint shiner (Coccotis coccogenis) is a species of freshwater fish found in North America.
 It is common in the upper Tennessee River basin as well as in the Savannah River, the Santee River, and the New River in North Carolina.
 Adults have a mean length of 9 cm and can reach a maximum length of 14 cm.
 The maximum age reported for this species is 4 years.